 It might not be.

-While the economics of solar are still tricking tricky and open to debate, the environmental benefits are much more clear.
-Also, if you want to be an early-adopter to encourage the advancement of the technology, go for it because as the market expands for residential solar power generating equipment, the industry may attract more investment that may fund more innovation that lead to more-efficient solar power-generating technologies, lower prices, or both.
+While the economics of solar are still tricky and open to debate, the environmental benefits are much more clear.
+Also, if you want to be an early-adopter to encourage the advancement of the technology, go for it because as the market expands for residential solar power generating equipment, the industry may attract more investment that may fund more innovation that leads to more-efficient solar power-generating technologies, lower prices, or both.

 Photovoltaic technology has been around for more than a century – the first working photovoltaic solar cell was built in 1883 – but it isn’t the only solar power technology out there.
 Solar dyes and other, newer solar technologies are in development.
 A growing market for solar systems generally will help grow that part of the solar business too.

 The Georgia Tech Research Institute has come up with a solar panel design that could revolutionize the solar industry.
 The new design features many nano-towers – think of microscopic blades of grass – that capture more sunlight because they have a larger surface area than the traditional flat design of photovoltaic (PV) cells.
 These three-dimensional panels produce about 60 times more current than regular solar cells.
 Because of this leap in efficiency, the coatings on the PV cells can be made thinner, and the overall size, weight, and mechanical complexity of the systems are reduced.

 124 years after the first working photovoltaic cell was created and they’re still improving the technology.
 GreenOptions links to the Georgia Tech press release.

 I haven’t read these through, but here is a list of other resources on the economics of residential solar power systems, gleaned from Google:

 Solar-Powered Welfare – January 2007

 Financial Evaluations of Retrofit Solar Electric Homes – October 2004 (PDF file)